recordrig/for-the-record/README.md

 ## Core Functionality

-Built with [Next.js](https://github.com/zeit/next.js/), a React framework which makes SSR, along with some other things like code splitting, supported out of the box.
+Built with [Next.js](https://github.com/vercel/next.js/), a React framework which makes SSR, along with some other things like code splitting, supported out of the box.

-The `.pages/_app.js` file is our application's container, and takes care of anything global, like the importing/fetching of app-wide required data, shared style definitions, and inclusion of components which must be shared by all frontend pages.
+The `.pages/_app.js` file is our application's container, and takes care of anything global, like the instantiation of the Redux store, shared style definitions, and inclusion of components which must be shared by all frontend pages.

 Any file or folder under `./pages` will be rendered on its own route, with `./pages/_app.js` and `./pages/_document.js` as notable exceptions.

 Server-side functionality and other automations may be put over at `./pages/api`.

-Each individual file in the `./pages` folder will be served as a Lambda when using Now.

 ## Components